 Before making an offer on a Mediavine-monetized site:

-1. Verify current traffic: Request Google Analytics access.
-Confirm the site consistently meets the 50,000 session threshold.
-Look at the trailing 3-6 months, not just the most recent month.
+- Verify current revenue and traffic: Request Google Analytics access and ad revenue reports.
+Confirm the site consistently generates at least $5,000 in annual ad revenue ($417/month average).
+Look at the trailing 3-6 months of both traffic and revenue data, not just the most recent month.

-2. Check traffic trends: A site at 52,000 sessions but declining 5% monthly could fall below threshold by the time you close.
+- Check traffic and revenue trends: A site barely clearing $5,000/year in ad revenue with declining traffic could fall below the threshold by the time you close.
 Build in margin.

 If You Already Have a Mediavine Account